ndjordjevic/llm-engineering/SETUP-PC.md

 If you need to install Python or install another version, you can download it here:
 https://www.python.org/downloads/

 2. Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\llm_engineering` using the actual path to your llm_engineering project root directory.
-Do a `dir` and check you can see subdirectories for each week of the course.
+Do a `dir` and check you can see subdirectories for each project area.

 Then, create a new virtual environment with this command:
 `python -m venv llms`